Evolution of coherence and non-classicality under global environmental interaction: Abstract

 \section{Abstract}

 A master equation has been constructed for a global system-bath interaction both in the absence as well as presence of non-Markovian noise.
-The master equation has been exactly solved for a special class of two qubit X states (which contains Bell diagonal and Werner states).
-The $l_1$ norm of coherence has been calculated to observe the dynamics of quantum coherence in the presence of a global system-bath interaction.
-We show that the global part of the system-bath interaction compensates for the decoherence, resulting in the slow down of coherence decay.
-The concurrence and the Fisher information, explicitly calculated for a particular two qubit Werner state, indicate that the decay of these quantum features also slow down under a global system-bath interaction.
-We also show that the coherence is the most robust of all the three non-classical features under environmental interaction.
-Entanglement is shown to be the most costly of them all.
-For an appropriately defined limiting case, all the three quantities show freezing behaviour.
-This limiting condition is attainable when the separations between the energy levels of both the atomic qubits are small. \textbf{ PACS numbers:} 03.65.Yz, 03.67.Mn
+For the memoryless case, it has been exactly solved for a paradigmatic class of two qubit states in high and zero temperature thermal environment.
+For the non-Markovian model, it has been solved for zero temperature bath.
+The evolution of quantum coherence and entanglement has been observed in presence of the above mentioned interactions.
+We show that the global part of the system-bath interaction compensates for the decoherence, resulting in slow down of coherence and entanglement decay.
+For an appropriately defined limiting case, both coherence and entanglement show freezing behaviour for the high temperature bath.
+In case of zero temperature bath, the mentioned interaction not only stabilizes the non-classical correlations, but also enhances them for a finite period.
+For the memory dependent case, we have seen that the global interaction enhances the back-flow of information from environment to the system, as it enhances the regeneration of coherence and entanglement.
+Also we have studied the generation of Quantum Fisher information by the mentioned process.
+An intuitive measure of non-classicality based on non-commutativity of quantum states has been considered.
+Bounds on generated quantum Fisher information has been found in terms of quantumness and coherence.
+This gives us a novel understanding of Quantum Fisher information as a measure of non-classicality. \textbf{ PACS numbers:} 03.65.Yz, 03.65.Ta